Eating Owen, by Anne E. Beidler

-In 2010, Coffeetown Press released a work of historical fiction by Anne E. Beidler based on the mystery of the Nantucket ship Essex titled, Eating Owen: The Imagined True Story of Four Coffins from Nantucket: Abigail, Nancy, Zimri, and Owen ($15.95; 182 pages, 6×9 Trade Paperback ISBN: 978-1-60381-022-7).
+In 2010, Coffeetown Press released a work of historical fiction by Anne E. Beidler based on the mystery of the Nantucket ship Essex titled, Eating Owen: The Imagined True Story of Four Coffins from Nantucket: Abigail, Nancy, Zimri, and Owen (182 pages).
 The Hollywood blockbuster In the Heart of the Sea tells another version of the same historical events.
 The eBook of Eating Owen is currently being offered exclusively on Amazon at a special price of $2.99.

 Eating Owen was the first novel of Anne E. Beidler, who lives in Seattle, Washington, with her husband Peter.
 She has a doctorate in educational research and is a lifetime history buff.
 She is also the author of a biographical work: The Addiction of Mary Todd Lincoln.